 - GDP (PPP):

 - Inflation (CPI):

 - FDI Inflow:

-The top personal income and corporate tax rates are 34 percent.
+Both the top personal income tax rate and the top corporate tax rate are 34 percent.
 Other taxes include a value-added tax.
-The overall tax burden is estimated to equal 13.9 percent of total domestic income.
-Budget deficits have fluctuated depending on changes in the price of oil.
-Government spending amounts to 38 percent of GDP, and public debt is equivalent to about 45 percent of total domestic output.
+The overall tax burden equals 20.9 percent of total domestic income.
+Over the past three years, government spending has amounted to 37.7 percent of total output (GDP), and budget deficits have averaged 16.3 percent of GDP.
+Public debt is equivalent to 28.2 percent of GDP.

 The ongoing economic crisis and an opaque and heavily, although arbitrarily, regulated business environment make Venezuela an unfriendly place in which to start or run a private enterprise.
 The rigidly controlled labor market severely impedes dynamic creation of employment.
 As the economy collapsed in 2017, the government loosened some price controls but raised food and energy subsidies in the face of hyperinflation.

 Trade is significant for Venezuela’s economy; the combined value of exports and imports equals 54 percent of GDP.
 The average applied tariff rate is 10.7 percent.
 Nontariff barriers significantly impede trade.
 The government’s legal, bureaucratic, and regulatory policies limit foreign investment.
 The financial sector is tightly controlled by the state, and credit is often allocated on the basis of political expediency.